How to Start a Phone Case Business

 A phone case business sells phones of various designs, sometimes custom designs.
 Most phone case businesses sell online, but some sell in a retail setting, such as a kiosk in a mall.
+Some custom case businesses make their own cases, while others will focus on dropshipping cases made by other manufacturers.

 According to Statista, the mobile phone accessories market was $28.53 billion in 2018 and is expected to grow to $74.43 billion by 2026.
 According to Grandview Research, the phone case sector of this market was $21.4 billion in 2018 and is expected to be $35.5 billion in 2025.